 What are Excluded?

-- Pick-up and drop-off service at Trivuwan International Airport in Kathmandu by private Car/Van/Bus.
+- Pick-up and drop-off service at Trivuwan International Airport in Kathmandu by private Car/Van/Bus depending on group size.

 - 3 Nights Hotel in Kathmandu on BB Plan.

 - Mustang Special Permit (USD$500 for 10 Days, if you require more day, you have to pay USD$50 Per Day).

 - One English speaking experience guide and trekkers 2:1 porters.

 - 2 Nights hotel in Pokhara on BB Plan .

 - Both way flight tickets Pokhara-Jomsom -Pokhara with airport departure tax.

 - All meals (Breakfast, lunch and dinner) with Lodge accommodation during the trek.

 - Local fresh fruit like orange, banana, apple, grape etc .